-- Lack of Confidence in their product
+- You Lack Confidence in Your Offerings

 In short, the 100% commission sales position is a lose-lose proposition.

-Notes one respondent: “…Great salespeople are looking for companies that will invest in them in order for them to continue their successes.
+Great salespeople are looking for companies that will invest in them in order for them to continue their successes.
 Like an all-star athlete negotiating the next contract, no one, especially with proven skills, will take the entire risk without a blanket… The player knows there is risk – in baseball, it might be a physical injury.
 In sales, the injury might be competitive pricing, customers losing budget, product failure, delivery failure, poor customer service, etc. such [that] the salesperson can’t hit the ‘$15MM’ payout.
 There is no blanket for the rep.

 And, most likely, many other teams (companies) will gladly pay that All-Star a market rate which then puts the original team at risk of losing not only the player but the customers that player will attack.
 Pay your superstars and they will certainly pay you.
 After time, when they have made their mark, offer them the opportunity to move to 100% commission.
 If they don’t, it doesn’t mean they aren’t hungry and motivated.
 It means they are smart.”

-Another respondent was a bit more judicious, noting that it depends upon what is being sold and the sales cycle: “If you are selling products/services that are a “one-call-close” (Insurance, Mary Kay, Amway), a 100% commission compensation system is the only one that makes sense.
-You can also go straight commission on products/services that have a short cycle like one or two months (Mortgages, Real estate) but the commission per sale needs to be substantial to carry folks through to the next sale.
+Further, If you are selling products/services that are a “one-call-close”, get over it.
+It doesn’t exist.
+Such a unicorn product makes sense to use a 100% commission compensation system.
+But again, it isn’t real.
+And if it was, they would pay you a base pay and save the money for themselves.
+You can also go straight commission on products/services that have a short cycle like one or two months, but the commission per sale needs to be SUBSTANTIAL to carry folks through to the next sale.